Outer Seychelles, Seychelles: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types G. Make sure to choose the right type.
-The vast majority of adapters that you can buy are just plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types G. Ensure that you find the right kind.
+Many adapters currently being sold are just plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most locations.

 • Airplane phone mount